clockworklabs/spacetime-docs/docs/unity/part-2a-rust.md

 use log;
 ```

 Then we are going to start by adding the global `Config` table.
 Right now it only contains the "message of the day" but it can be extended to store other configuration variables.
-This also uses a couple of macros, like `#[spacetimedb(table(...))]` which you can learn more about in our [Rust module reference](/docs/modules/rust) (including making your tables `private`!).
+This also uses a couple of macros, like `#[spacetimedb(table)]` which you can learn more about in our [Rust module reference](/docs/modules/rust) (including making your tables `private`!).
 Simply put, this just tells SpacetimeDB to create a table which uses this struct as the schema for the table.

 **Append to the bottom of lib.rs:**